A Beginner's Guide to Screws and Nuts: Everything You Need to Know

 Screws come in numerous types, each designed for specific applications and requirements.
 Here are some commonly used screw types:

-3. Self-Tapping Screws: Self-tapping screws, also known as sheet metal screws, have a sharp thread design that allows them to tap their own threads into materials like metal or plastic.
-They eliminate the need for pre-drilling and are commonly used in applications where fast and efficient assembly is required.
+- Self‑Tapping Screws (also known as sheet metal screws): These have a sharp thread design that allows them to tap their own threads into materials like metal or plastic, eliminating the need for pre‑drilling.

-4. Lag Screws: Lag screws, also called lag bolts, are large screws with a hexagonal head and coarse threads.
-They are used to securely fasten heavy-duty materials such as wood or metal.
-Lag screws are commonly used in construction projects and require a wrench or socket for installation.
+- Lag Screws (also called lag bolts): Large screws with a hexagonal head and coarse threads, used to fasten heavy‑duty materials such as wood or metal.
+Installation typically requires a wrench or socket.

-5. Socket Head Screws: Socket head screws, also known as Allen screws or Allen bolts, have a cylindrical recessed socket on the top of the screw head.
-They are commonly used in applications where a low-profile head is preferred or when additional torque is needed.
-Socket head screws require a compatible hex key or Allen wrench for installation.
+- Socket Head Screws (also known as Allen screws or Allen bolts): Feature a cylindrical recessed socket on the top of the head and are installed with a compatible hex key or Allen wrench.

 Types of Nuts